nicolas-van/modern-async/README.md

 ## This project accepts feature requests !

 The goal of modern-async is to be as complete as possible.
 I coded everything I missed in the past while developing, yet it's difficult to know what other people would really need.
-So if you would like some more feature start by reading [the contribution guide](https://github.com/nicolas-van/modern-async/blob/master/CONTRIBUTING.md).
+So if you would like some more feature [the issue tracker is available](https://github.com/nicolas-van/modern-async/issues/new/choose).
+(Read also [the contribution guide](https://github.com/nicolas-van/modern-async/blob/master/CONTRIBUTING.md)).

 ## Installation